 - Notice your personal adaptation to certain training loads + Planning of the future training loads

 - Allows you to check if you are meeting each short, mid, and long-term goals

 Let me introduce you Evernote for fitness

 Use the Evernote Web Clipper

-The “Bookmark” option saves the URL along with a pic and a short description.
+- The “Bookmark” option saves the URL along with a pic and a short description.

-To annotate a webpage’s contents, the screenshot option can be handy.
+- The “screenshot” option can be handy.
 Take a screenshot using the extension and use its rich set of annotating tools.